 The color creates a mood, and for me, that mood is quiet and zen-like.
 So it doesn’t surprise me whenever it happens to be trending for interiors and walls.

-What DOES surprise me is when homeowners feel hesitant to use grey paint colors because some blogger (or micro-blogger on Facebook…I’m lookin’ at you, Aunt Sue or your cousin Mike) blasphemes that grays are out.
+What DOES surprise me is when homeowners feel hesitant to paint walls grey because some blogger (or micro-blogger on Facebook…I’m lookin’ at you, Aunt Sue or your cousin Mike) blasphemes that grays are out.

 Really?
 Is silver just “so yesterday?”

-Choose paint colors by adopting a broader lens and a timeless mindset.
-If a color feels timeless, natural, or pleasant to you, that is quite enough reason to go ahead and sample it on your walls.
+Choose your palette by adopting a broader lens and a timeless mindset.
+Choose your palette by adopting a broader lens and a timeless mindset.
+If a color imparts warmth, has depth, seems like the perfect greige or the best gray for your lighting conditions, that is quite enough reason to go ahead and sample it on your walls.

-In other story, we looked at blue-grey paint colors in particular.
+In other story, we looked at blue-greys in particular.

 Buy Samples & Organize Your Favs

 Pssst.
 Buy samples before investing time and money into a whole gallon.
-(In fact, did you know Farrow & Ball now offers paint color sample pots shipped free in the USA?
+(In fact, did you know Farrow & Ball now offers sample pots to the USA?
 YES!
 TAP HERE and you can choose color samples to try…SCORE!).

-The Farrow & Ball sample pots ship free and are 100 ml, which is roughly 3.5 oz of beautiful paint.
+The Farrow & Ball sample pots are 100 ml, which is roughly 3.5 oz of beautiful paint.

-If you don’t already have a Pinterest board devoted to awesome paint colors to try, create a board and click here to PIN THIS POST so you’ll have paint names at the ready when you head to the store to buy samples to try on your walls.
+If you don’t already have a Pinterest board devoted to paint, create a board and click here to PIN THIS POST so you’ll have paint names at the ready when you head to the store to buy samples to try on your walls.

-Some of these gray paint colors meant to inspire may read “medium” or even slightly dark gray, depending on the lighting in your space.
+Some of these grays meant to inspire may read “medium” or even slightly dark gray, depending on the lighting in your space.

 For example, this first gray, BEHR Classic Silver is the grey I painted the cabinets in our second home in sunny Arizona.
-Because of the intense sunlight, the color reads as light grey in the space.
+Because of the intense sunlight and its blue undertones, the color reads as light French gray in the space.

 Don’t count out pricey Farrow & Ball colors either (which you can always color match after snagging a sample – get them RIGHT HERE!)